 The answer is simple: the new generation of HR needs to be well versed in a broad range of HR-related topics, and more specifically, the talent landscape that a digital future of work brings.
 This includes the need for contingent, on demand skill, talent and team agility to ebb and flow with the business demands as they arrive, and an open-minded approach to embracing the new world of work.

-Mika Nash, academic dean for Champlain College Online’s Continuing Professional Studies division, in a recent discussion said, “The modern human resources professional needs to know how to design a workplace culture, how to engage workers and cultivate leadership and coaching approaches that empower employees to respond effectively to work problems, and to grow and think different about their work”.
+Mika Nash, academic dean for Champlain College Online’s Continuing Professional Studies division, says, “The modern human resources professional needs to know how to design a workplace culture, how to engage workers and cultivate leadership and coaching approaches that empower employees to respond effectively to work problems, and to grow and think different about their work”.

 And when it came to the generation of people entering the workforce today, Mika also added that “These people are well-acquainted with the speed of change and ambiguity in ways their predecessors may not be.
 Companies would be remiss to cling to antiquated human resources practice”.